- Lake Okeechobee’s Discharges

 - Mid/North Indian River Lagoon Fish kills

 Caused by brown tide, a specific algae that produces a mucus which clogs up shellfish and diminishes the oxygen levels harming the rest of the fish in the ecosystem.

 - Oyster availability in Apalachicola

 There has been a steady decline in oysters available for consumption due to drought and dams, limiting fresh water in oyster areas.
-The state of Florida recently lost its case against Georgia that forced a certain amount of water from the Apalachicola River to ensure oyster irrigation in Apalachicola Bay.
+The state of Florida continually battles with Georgia to guarantee a certain amount of water from the Apalachicola River to ensure oyster irrigation in Apalachicola Bay.

 - Aquifer Depletion/Destabilization

-Florida’s natural water cleaner is losing its capability to supply all residents with clean water due to salt water intrusion, high volume consumption permits – examples are bottled water, pulp mills, agriculture, and less recharge areas due to development.
+Florida’s natural water cleaner is losing its capability to supply all residents with clean water due to salt water intrusion, high volume consumption permits (examples: bottled water, pulp mills, and agriculture) and less recharge areas due to development.